KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 ```

 At this point, you can build a Debian package already but it will
-not work properly because it doesn't know how to retrieve the docker
+not work properly because it doesn't know how to retrieve the Docker
 image.

-You can either push the image to some docker registry and modify
+You can either push the image to some Docker registry and modify
 the `kaboxer.yaml` file to point to it:

 ```console